torbsd/torbsd.github.io/blog.md

 mfs:54396     48.4M    4.0K   45.9M        0%      /tmp

 /tmp is running off RAM with mfs.

+The ports tree is mounted on a 16G microSD card.
+It will enable us to build and test new ports on armv7. __TDP__ is looking at

 Running on -current might seem counter-intuitive, as it is the OpenBSD development branch, and may contain bugs and breaks.
 But like the tor-alpha branch, OpenBSD's -current gets a lot of attention, and also includes the latest stable Tor port which is tor-0.2.9.9p0.
 While -current snapshots can be released multiple times a day on occasion, updating on a weekly basis is usually sufficient.